baby laying on mother's chest during golden hour

 11 Breastfeeding Myths New and Veteran Moms Believe

 Do you know fact from fiction when it comes to breastfeeding?
-The rules of breastfeeding have changed so much in our history that it isn’t surprising that many mamas (myself included for most of my life) believe some things about breastfeeding that aren’t true —even after nursing several babies.
+The rules of breastfeeding or bodyfeeding have changed so much in our history that it isn’t surprising that many mamas (myself included for most of my life) believe some things about breastfeeding that aren’t true — even after nursing several babies.
 You might have nursed two babies and learned something new with baby three or four, or maybe still never learned what I’m about to tell you.
-Right now, I’m nursing baby number three and completing a program to become a breastfeeding educator.
-This program is how I learned a lot about breastfeeding that I had no clue about, even though I breastfed my daughter to age 4.5, my son to age 2, and am still nursing my last little one.
-Keep reading to see if you believe these breastfeeding myths and let me know if I missed some!
+It wasn’t until I nursed my third baby and completed a lactation program that I learned a lot of what’s included in this article.
+Keep reading to see if you believed any of these breastfeeding myths and let me know if I missed some!

 I don’t have enough milk